ACLParker/PGCPS-Environmental-Database-Map/README.md

   </ol>
 <h1>Any expectations around known bugs and road-map for future development </h1>
   <p>There are no known bugs right now.
 Future development would spread our map to other counties, which may cause a bug
   if the map becomes too large.
-It would be bad if the map was so big that the user could not distinguish any of the litter points. </p>
+It would be bad if the map was so big that the user could not distinguish any of the school points. </p>